Rejected movie songs: original songs that didn't make the cut

 Originally recorded for: Johnny Mnemonic (1995)

-An outtake from The Boss's sessions for his 2002 album The Rising, this song has achieved mythical status among Springsteen fans, partly because it has never been publicly heard.
+An outtake from The Boss's sessions for his 2002 album The Rising, this song had achieved mythical status among Springsteen fans, partly because it has never been publicly heard.
 Allegedly only five copies were made of the song, with the express purpose of pitching it for Harry Potter And The Philosopher's Stone.
-However, this was stymied by a clause in J.K.
-Rowling's contract which forbids any popular music be included on the films' soundtracks.
+It didn't make the cut but was finally released for the rather brilliant Blinded By The Light movie.

 Originally recorded for:The Living Daylights (1987)